dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

 ## Add the pluggable component container in your deployments

-When running in Kubernetes mode, pluggable components are deployed as containers in the same pod as your application.
+Pluggable components are deployed as containers **in the same pod** as your application.

 Since pluggable components are backed by [Unix Domain Sockets][uds], make the socket created by your pluggable component accessible by Dapr runtime.
 Configure the deployment spec to: